 A new year represents a new beginning.

 For Jennifer and Jose Rodriguez of Columbia, that means settling into a new morning routine.
-Their 5-year-old daughter Natalia is starting kindergarten, and their 2-year-old daughter Gabby is heading to preschool.
+Their 7-year-old daughter Natalia is starting second grade, and their 4-year-old daughter Gabby is heading to preschool.
 This presents the family with a time crunch they have never faced before.

 Jennifer and Jose have always been mindful of nutrition, and they try to prepare healthy meals and snacks whenever the morning rush allows for it.